XDgov/xd.gov/collections/_news/2023-cohort-6-month-review.md

   <div class="title">Diamond</div>
   <div>
     <span class="title">Current Projects:</span>
-    <p>I’m working on Database Modernization project that is focused on moving on-premises servers into the cloud.
-This is a multi-year project that will assist with the Census goal with adoption for open-source technology. </p>
+    <p>I’m working on the Database Modernization project that is focused on moving on-premises servers into the cloud.
+This is a multi-year project that will assist the Census Bureau with open-source technology adoption.
+Additionally, I am participating in this year’s Data Science Training Program with a Machine Learning Specialization.
+My goal with being in this program is to help me grow in foundational and application-specific skills for model creation and assessments.</p>
   </div>
   <div>
     <span class="title">Learnings from 2023:</span>
     <p>The biggest learning I had from my project so far is being open to change.
-Over time the focus of my project has shifted to higher priority data migrations.
-So being flexible and continuously seeking the root problem that we are solving. </p>
+Over time, the focus of my project has shifted to higher priority data migrations.
+So being flexible and continuously seeking the root problem that we are solving has been key. </p>
   </div>
   <div>
     <span class="title">Favorite thing about xD:</span>